jollyroger182/jollyroger182/README.md

 - **[prgmVPLAYER](https://github.com/david-why/vplayer)**: A video player for the graphing calculator.
 (No, really.)
 - **[prgmPHB](https://github.com/david-why/ti84plusce-prgms/tree/main/phb)**: A portable D&amp;D 5e Player's Handbook.
 - **[ti84plusce-prgms](https://github.com/david-why/ti84plusce-prgms)**: A collection of my C/C++/Assembly programs for the calculator.

-### 🏫 For my high school

-- **[Silent Auction](https://github.com/david-why/binjauction)**: A website where students listed their artworks, and parents and teachers bid on them.
-- **[APCAlt](https://github.com/david-why/apcalt-python)**: An alternative frontend for AP Classroom because it was slow on my school's network.
-- **[Book Recommendations](https://github.com/david-why/bookrec-vue)**: A website where students can input their grade level, Lexile measure, and/or interests, and the system recommends them books to read from the school library.
-- **[AP History Review](https://github.com/david-why/apeh-review)**: A website that lists the key concepts in AP World History: Modern and AP European History in a tree-like format.

 ### Ⓜ️ Miscellaneous